 Since the WebMux[TM] is load balancing incoming HTTP traffic, the HTTP port for the management console must be set to a different port.
 By default, the port is 24.
-You can change the port, if so desired.
+You can change the port to any port that is not being load balanced, if so desired.
 The font push buttons can also change this.